Nonprofit Marketing Trends for 2023

 We’ve started to see leading nonprofit content marketers leverage storytelling through some options mentioned above, including video and platforms like TikTok.
 The rise of LinkedIn and Instagram Stories has further aided in that capability.

 But at its core, it’s even simpler than that: no matter what content you publish or what channels you leverage, quality comes first.
 Every piece of content should give your audience some insight about your cause and organization, or some takeaway that actually helps them solve their pain points.
-If you can accomplish that in 2023, you’re already winning.
+If you can accomplish that, you’re already winning.

 “We need really good storytelling embedded into our organization.
 It’s not just Marketing’s job anymore, it’s everyone’s.”